c12i/collinsmuriuki.github.io/about.md

 <p>I find programming an amazing way to exercise my problem solving skills and I'm always excited about learning new technologies.</p>

-<p>I enjoy teaming up with like-minded individuals in bringing the craziest ideas to life and contributing to open-source projects.
-I believe nothing really interesting is ever built alone!</p>
+<p>I enjoy teaming up with like-minded individuals in bringing the craziest ideas to life, solving problems and contributing to open-source projects.</p>

 <p>In my free time, you will find me playing video games, playing football, rock climbing, cycling and doing some photography.
 I also like foreign languages and am currently putting a lot of effort into becoming fluent in German.</p>